Metallica (album)

 Metallica (commonly known as The Black Album) is the fifth studio album by American heavy metal band Metallica.
 It was released on August 12, 1991, by Elektra Records.
-Recording sessions took place at One on One Studios in Los Angeles over an eight-month span that frequently found Metallica at odds with their new producer Bob Rock.
+Recording sessions took place at One on One Recording Studios in Los Angeles over an eight-month span that frequently found Metallica at odds with their new producer Bob Rock.
 The album marked a change in the band's music from the thrash metal style of their previous four albums to a slower, heavier, and more refined sound.

 Metallica promoted Metallica with a series of tours.
 They also released five singles to promote the album: "Enter Sandman", "The Unforgiven", "Nothing Else Matters", "Wherever I May Roam", and "Sad but True", all of which have been considered to be among the band's best-known songs.
 The song "Don't Tread on Me" was also issued to rock radio shortly after the album's release but did not receive a commercial single release.